conda/conda/docs/source/dev-guide/deep-dives/logging.md

 ### Other loggers

-Three more loggers appear in conda, namely `progress.update`and `progress.stop`, which only appear in `conda.plan.execute_actions`, which in turn is being deprecated (c.f. https://github.com/conda/conda/pull/13881); and `auxlib` which likely is a remnant from before the auxlib code was completely absorbed into conda, since it only appears to be adorned with {class}`conda.auxlib.NullHandler` in `conda.auxlib.__init__`.
+Three more loggers appear in conda, namely `progress.update`and `progress.stop`, which only appear in `conda.plan.execute_actions`, which in turn is deprecated (c.f. https://github.com/conda/conda/pull/13881); and `auxlib` which likely is a remnant from before the auxlib code was completely absorbed into conda, since it only appears to be adorned with {class}`conda.auxlib.NullHandler` in `conda.auxlib.__init__`.

 ## Potential effect on other loggers